 Mighty Glacier: Hits like a bulldozer and shrugs off most hits.
-Her primary disadvantage is relatively high MP consumption and below average mobility.
+Their primary disadvantage is relatively high MP consumption and below average mobility.

-No Sell: Body Pressure, a second job skill, not only negates contact damage while active, but also allows Aran to deliver up to four times her damage range just by walking into enemies.
-Enemies hit in this fashion also add towards her combo count.
+No Sell: Body Pressure, a second job skill, not only negates contact damage while active, but also allows Aran to deliver up to four times their damage range just by walking into enemies.
+Enemies hit in this fashion also add towards their combo count.

-One-Hit Kill: Her fourth job skill, Combo Tempest, will instantly kill roughly 15 enemies on the screen or do 200,000 damage to a boss.
-Good luck maintaining a combo long enough to whip it out, though.
+One-Hit Kill: Their fourth job skill, Combo Tempest, will will freeze roughly up to 15 enemies on screen solid, allowing them to be killed instantly by any attack or do heavy damage to a boss.

 Summon Magic: The Fenrir combo skill summons a ghostly pack of wolves